-New commands and features have been added to make it easier to arrange the feeders on your one-line diagram.
+In Design Master Electrical 8.4, new commands and features were added to make it easier to arrange the feeders on your one-line diagram.

 When feeders cross, a break is automatically inserted.
-The Wire break block option is used for the appearance of the break.
+The Wire break block option, located in the One-Line Diagram section of the Options dialog box, is used for the appearance of the break.
 You cannot move or modify these breaks.

 Use the Swap Feeder command to switch the location of two feeders.
-Most often this command is used on two feeders coming from the same panel.
-Changes to the rest of the diagram have created a situation where you need to rearrange the order of the feeders coming off the bus.
-This command allows you to easily move them around without losing your spacing or general routing.
+This command is typically used when reordering feeders coming from the same panel due to changes in the rest of the diagram.
+This way, you can easily move them around without losing your spacing or general routing.

-There are times when the feeder on the drawing is too wrong to try to fix.
-Getting it to look right by adding and removing segments and adjusting the location using grips is going to be too time-consuming.
-In these cases, you should use the Redraw Feeder command to insert the feeder from scratch.
+Sometimes, the path of a feeder can be so wrong that it would be simpler to start over.
+In these cases, you can use the Redraw Feeder command to insert the feeder from scratch.
 You will get to specify the location of the feeder from start to finish and new locations for the blocks and labels on the feeder.

 Node and Tangent Osnaps

-The Node osnap will snap to a point that is offset from the start or the end of the feeder.
-The distance is equal to the Feeder offset distance in the Options command.
+The Node osnap will snap to a point that is offset from one end of the feeder.
+The distance is determined by the Feeder offset multiplier set in the Options dialog box.
 This snap is useful for arranging sets of feeders coming from a single panel.
 To turn on the Node osnap while running a command, type NOD at the command line.

 The Tangent osnap will snap to a perpendicular point that is offset from the feeder.
-The distance is equal to the Feeder offset distance in the Options command.
+The distance is determined by the Feeder offset multiplier set in the Options dialog box.
 This snap is useful when running a feeder parallel to a feeder that is already inserted on the drawing.
 To turn on the Tangent osnap while running a command, type TAN at the command line.

-The Offset Feeder command allows you to easily space your feeders equally apart.
-The distance is equal to the Feeder offset distance in the Options command.
+The Offset Feeder command allows you to evenly space out your feeders.
+The distance is determined by the Feeder offset multiplier set in the Options dialog box.

-You first select the feeder segment that is in the right location.
-Then you select the feeder segment that you want to move.
-Finally you select a side of the first segment you selected.
-The second segment will then be moved.
+First, select the feeder segment that is in the right location.
+Then, select the feeder segment that you want to move.
+Finally, specify a point on one side of the first segment.
+The second feeder segment will be moved.

 You have the option to continue to select feeder segments.
 Each segment will then be offset from the last segment that was moved.
 You will not be prompted to select a side again.
 The feeders will continue to offset to the same side.

 Use the Align Feeder command to line two feeder segments up with each other.
-It is useful when you have two parallel feeders that need to turn in different directions and when you have a series of feeders connecting distribution equipment.
+It is useful when you have two parallel feeders that need to turn in different directions or you have a series of feeders connecting distribution equipment.

-You first select the feeder segment that is in the right location.
-Then you select the feeder segment that you want to move.
-The second segment is moved so that it is on the same line as the first feeder segment.
+First, select the feeder segment that is in the right location.
+Then, select the feeder segment that you want to move.
+The second segment will be moved so that it is on the same line as the first feeder segment.